open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-aws-sdk/README.md

 ## Potential Side Effects
 The instrumentation is doing best effort to support the trace specification of open telemetry.
 For SQS, it involves defining new attributes on the `Messages` array, as well as on the manipulated types generated from this array (to set correct trace context for a single SQS message operation).
 Those properties are defined as [non-enumerable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) properties, so they have minimum side effect on the app.
 They will, however, show when using the `Object.getOwnPropertyDescriptors` and `Reflect.ownKeys` functions on SQS `Messages` array and for each `Message` in the array.

+## Migration From opentelemetry-instrumentation-aws-sdk
+This instrumentation was originally published under the name `"opentelemetry-instrumentation-aws-sdk"` in [this repo](https://github.com/aspecto-io/opentelemetry-ext-js).
+Few breaking changes were made during porting to the contrib repo to align with conventions:

+### Hook Info
+The instrumentation's config `preRequestHook`, `responseHook` and `sqsProcessHook` functions signature changed, so the second function parameter is info object, containing the relevant hook data.

+### `moduleVersionAttributeName` config option
+The `moduleVersionAttributeName` config option is removed.
+To add the aws-sdk package version to spans, use the `moduleVersion` attribute in hook info for `preRequestHook` and `responseHook` functions.
 ## Useful links

 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>